Captainmango/rb_cron_parser/README.md

 - argument 5 is the day of the week the cron job will run
 - argument 6 is the filepath to the script or file to be executed

-The program will print to STDOUT a table that should look something like this:
+The program will print to STDOUT a table that should look something like this (don't worry if the formatting isn't perfect, as long as each interval is on a new line that's a pass):

 ```bash
 minute        0,15,30,45